Web Key IT’s 16 Steps

 - Did you hear all the interactive elements?

-- Are they labelled appropriately?
+- Are they labeled appropriately?

 - Was the focus order logical?